search instagram arrow-down

 http://www.womenseducationpartnership.org

-Below, handicrafts made by our literacy participants on display at British Council/ British Embassy literacy awareness events.
+Learn more about the development through literacy methodology we use in Community Literacy and REFLECT and Literacy Circles in Action.
+Below, handicrafts made by our literacy participants displayed at British Council / British Embassy literacy awareness events.
 Traditional food covers transformed into attractive handbags, together with cotton and woolen woven bags and baskets

 d57054e3-f070-4d9d-b5ba-089b735a5779